crowdresearch/collective/docs/CONTRIBUTING.md

 ## Special proposals
 ### Strategic planning
-To indicate that a proposal is to be treated as part of the strategic planning process,
+To indicate that a proposal is to be treated as part of the strategic planning process add it to the `strategy` milestone.

 ### Group membership
 In order to propose a new member for one of the operational or quality review groups create a proposal containing a paragraph describing the qualifications of the member you are nominating.
 Mention the member by their github handle (e.g. @markwhiting) in the text and in the title of the proposal.